biffalo/easy-wins-endpoint-defense/README.md

 ### Hardening Microsoft OneNote

 The script block below will reduce ability of a TA to deliver malware via MS OneNote.
-Thanks to @keydet89 and @Purp1eW0lf @Huntress for the script! https://www.huntress.com/blog/addressing-initial-access
+Thanks to @keydet89 and @Purp1eW0lf @Huntress for the original script! https://www.huntress.com/blog/addressing-initial-access
+Some additional file extenstions have been added for additional coverage🛟.

 ```powershell